gabanz/workshop-astra-tik-tok/README.md

 # Part 1 - Run and Deploy

-### 1. Login or Register to AstraDB and create database
+### 1. Login or Register to Astra DB and create database

 Click the button to login or register with Datastax